awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits-MS.md

 ## Region and version availability<a name="custom-reqs-limits-MS.RegionVersionAvailability"></a>

 Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
-For more information on version and Region availability of Amazon RDS with Amazon RDS Custom for SQL Server, see [RDS Custom](Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.md)\.
+For more information on version and Region availability of Amazon RDS with Amazon RDS Custom for SQL Server, see [RDS Custom for SQL Server](Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.md#Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.sq)\.

 ## General requirements for RDS Custom for SQL Server<a name="custom-reqs-limits.reqsMS"></a>